22 My Time of Living Danishly

 ‘Your days of pillaging, looting and slaying are well behind you,’ I said to him.

 ‘The dummkopf Nazis didn’t seem to know that, would you believe.
 Germany signed a ‘non-aggression’ pact with Denmark in May 1939.
 How nice was that.
-Afterwards the Germans could sleep in peace, knowing that they would not be invaded by us.’
+In any case they broke this agreement.

 Mogens told me what Victor Borge had said about the effect of humour, ‘A laugh is the shortest distance between two people.’